Delivering more hyper-violence and fast one-liners, this sequel definitely brings the pain.

 Eventually, both Kick-Ass and Hit-Girl see eye to eye and reunite, in the name of justice and the climax results in a super(hero) battle royal.

 “It’s your life.
 You’ve got to live it.” – Actual dialogue that represents the overall theme of the move, corresponding to Kick-Ass, Hit-Girl and The Motherfucker.

-There’s plenty of shaky-cam fight sequences and open-ended finale (I’d expect nothing less).
-I was expecting at least one flashback scene with Nicolas Cage’s Big Daddy, but apparently it’s included as a deleted scene.
-There’s talks of a final installment of the trilogy (Kick-Ass 3), but I’m a little hesitant on insisting another sequel.
+There’s plenty of shaky-cam fight sequences and an open-ended finale (I’d expect nothing less).
+I was hoping for at least one flashback scene with Nicolas Cage’s Big Daddy, but apparently, it’s included as a deleted scene.
+There’re talks of a final installment of the trilogy (Kick-Ass 3), but I’m a little hesitant on insisting for another sequel.
 This one didn’t make a ton of money, so another is iffy.